marczz/mzlinux_pages/media/sound_libs.md

     $ aplay -D plughw:PCH /tmp/train2.wav
     Playing WAVE '/tmp/train2.wav' : Signed 32 bit Big Endian, Rate 11025 Hz, Stereo

-The conversion of format is done by using the `plug` conversion and a slave pcm; ici `plughw:1,0` is an abbreviated form of `-D "plug:'hw:1,0'"`.
+The conversion of format is done by using the `plug` conversion and a slave pcm;
+`plughw:1,0` is an abbreviated form of `-D "plug:'hw:1,0'"`.

 ## Pulseaudio